Thirteen interesting things about me

 The nuns were very pleased Mum was calling me Catherine – a good saint’s name, they said, though Mum was Presbyterian if she was anything.
 “But,” they added,” St Catherine was a very strong-minded woman.
 You be careful, now.
 She’ll have a will of her own, this one.”

-In an old church in the Mani, a wild part of Southern Greece, Mum and I found a picture of St Catherine, looking suitably formidable.
+In an old church in the Mani, a wild part of Southern Greece, Mum and I came across an old church in a little village – this is the village priest standing outside.
+Inside the church there is a picture of St Catherine, looking suitably formidable.
 The walls had been whitewashed and the villagers wanted to remove the paint and see what was underneath.
-A few small patches had been cleaned off and there she was!
+A few small patches had been cleaned off and here she is!
+Scroll back up and see if you spot any similarities…